The lead generation cycle for many websites starts with a landing page.

 If a user clicks on your landing page, there’s never a guarantee that they’ll scroll through the whole page.
 But there’s a very good chance that they’ll read everything above the fold.

-The concept of “above the fold” isn’t new – it’s a practice that newspapers have been following for centuries and remains the best conversion rate optimization tip still used by marketers.
+The concept of “above the fold” isn’t new – it’s a practice that newspapers have been following for centuries and remains the best conversion rate optimization tip still used by marketers (including my team).

 Usually, the most important news and headlines make it above the fold, where they’re likely to get the most attention.